williamstein/linux-on-google-pixel/README.md

 - [x] download photos from my camera(s) -- can use sd card, etc., of course

-- [x] netflix: via netflix-desktop which is in Saucy Ubuntu now.

 ## Low priority issues/questions

 - [ ] LTE+Verizon (probably impossible -- don't care)
 - [ ] Google Drive sync (?) -- don't care.
 - [ ] offline copy of my email in thunderbird -- I have too much email...
+- [ ] netflix: via netflix-desktop which is in Saucy Ubuntu now... but it does not work for me.
+I don't really care, since I don't need to watch netflix on my laptop anyways.

 ## Plan for installing Linux on the internal SSD: